quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.

-An endpoint cannot migrate to a new path if it does not have a connection ID to use on that path.
+An endpoint MUST NOT intentionally migrate to a new path if it does not have a connection ID to use on that path.
 An endpoint that exhausts available connection IDs cannot migrate.
+To ensure that migration is possible and packets sent on different paths cannot be correlated, endpoints SHOULD provide new connection IDs before peers migrate.

 If a peer chooses to receive packets with zero-length connection IDs, an endpoint can always migrate - zero-length connection IDs provide no significant linkability.
-To ensure that migration is possible and packets sent on different paths cannot be correlated, endpoints SHOULD provide new connection IDs before peers migrate.

 ## Server's Preferred Address {#preferred-address}